Accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org

 Mission Statement, Program Educational Objectives, & Student Outcomes

-We invite you to learn more about the Engineering Technology Program through our Mission Statement, Program Educational Objectives, & Student Outcomes.
+We invite you to learn more about the Engineering Technology Program through our Mission Statement, Program Educational Objectives, & Student Outcomes, or review recent Annual Student Enrollment and Graduation Data.

 Curriculum and Course Descriptions